 When the pandemic hit, all our rental activity ground to a halt, and as California introduced shelter-in-place orders which closed even the local parks and beaches, we realized how fortunate we were to still be able to do clearing work, out in the fresh air, with the help of all the fantastic volunteers who come to us through Workaway.
 We are eternally grateful for everyone’s help and enthusiasm during these months.

-As of March 2021, we have cleared several acres around the main camp area and completed several broadcast burns.
+As of March 2022, we have cleared several acres around the main camp area and completed several broadcast burns.
 We work by hand, using hand saws, weed pullers and in some cases chain-saws — felling trees, removing lower branches, pulling out scotch broom and other bushes, then chipping or burning the piles we produce.
 For the broadcast burns, we are working on small (sub-one acre) units, which are carefully prepped before burning, and we are learning how to minimize use of water and drip-torch fuel while staying as safe and effective as possible.

-Three full-time staff and one Workaway volunteer recently completed the Federal training for Basic Wildland Firefighter Type 2, consisting of online theory and a field day practicum.
-This was motivated by the advice of our local volunteer fire department and the county Battalion Chief Marshall Turbeville, who explained that under certain circumstances, we might end up needing to shelter in place during a severe wildfire, unable to rely on local crews.
+In 2021, three full-time staff and one Workaway volunteer completed the Federal training for Basic Wildland Firefighter Type 2, consisting of online theory and a field day practicum.
+This was motivated by the advice of our local volunteer fire department and other fire officials, who explained that under certain circumstances, we might end up needing to shelter in place during a severe wildfire, unable to rely on local crews.
 The training we received through Fire Forward includes a fire-lighting component as part of local efforts to widen the practice of prescribed fire.
-We continue to participate in workshops organized through the Good Fire Alliance and Jared Childress, and encourage all new volunteers to share in this learning process as much as possible.
+We continue to participate in workshops organized through the Good Fire Alliance, and encourage all new volunteers to share in this learning process as much as possible.

-We are extremely fortunate to also currently have with us a fully-qualified wildland firefighter and tree-feller, who is headed for a hot-shot crew in a few months, and another Workawayer who is certified in chainsaw use.
+We are extremely fortunate to also have a fully-qualified wildland firefighter and tree-feller, who is on a hot-shot crew during the fire season, and another Workawayer who is certified in chainsaw use.
 This two-woman chain-saw crew has been clearing crucial areas around the property, and putting together improved safety procedures for incoming volunteers.
 We are indebted to them for this level of contribution as we develop our clearing programs.

 Below are some images from 2020.
 We look forward to sharing our more open space with you whenever things open up!